xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-1-new-or-same-server.md

 layout: article_with_sidebar
 updated_at: '2019-05-27 13:45 +0400'
 identifier: ref_1i0r1QYO
-title: 'Step 1: Does X-Cart 5 have to be on the same server as X-Cart 4?'
+title: 'Step 1: Does X-Cart 5 have to be on the same server?'
 order: 30
 published: true
 ---